(Wednesday 13th - Monday 18th February 2019)

 Saturday is most years all about the legendary 'Colins Crest' stage (Vargasen), and we will plan as always to visit this most iconic of WRC viewing areas (see photo).
 The spectacular jump is one of the most famous challenges in the WRC & is named after the legendary Colin McRae.

-We expect to see 2-3 stages on this middle day of the rally in 2018 and perhaps an evening visit to the WRC Service Area for our optional VIP experiences with the M-Sport & Hyundai WRC Teams!
+We expect to see 2-3 stages on this middle day of the rally in 2019 and perhaps an evening visit to the WRC Service Area for our optional VIP experience with the M-Sport WRC Team!

 We've been taking tour groups to Rally Sweden for many years now so we were delighted to see that the epic Likenas Stage had returned to the rally itinerary for 2017.
-The stage is an old Swedish Rally classic and we got up early to be there for both of it's runs, including Sebastien Ogier's untimely excursion into a snowbank on the morning running!
-After the 2nd run through the stage our tour 'hotfooted' down to Torsby in time to see the Powerstage (making it all 3 stages visited on this final day!) and the emotional podium celebrations at the adjacent Service Area, where we witnessed WRC Legend Tommi Makinen greeting the winning Toyota and an ecstatic Jari-Matti Latvala.
+The stage is an old Swedish Rally classic and we got up early to be there for both of it's runs, including Sebastien Ogier's untimely excursion into a snowbank on the morning running in 2017!
+After the 2nd run through the stage our tour 'hotfooted' down to Torsby in time to see the Powerstage (making it all 3 stages visited on this final day!) and the emotional podium celebrations at the adjacent Service Area.

 There's no better way to finish off a rally tour then enjoying some good food (and drink perhaps!) in the company of like-minded Rally Fans on the Sunday evening.
 We try not to depart too early on a Monday morning bearing that in mind...